 These boxes are filled with such beautiful treats every time I’ve gotten one.
 They are valued at over $80 and only cost $40 plus free shipping.
 The box will include seasonal exclusives and sneak peeks so that you can plan your bright and beautiful spring.
 And they sell out fast, folks!
 I’ve already ordered mine and am anxiously awaiting it’s arrival.

-Ultimately, last year was unorganized.
+Ultimately, the last few years have been unorganized.
 That could include physically from staying at home, emotionally from being isolated or from loss, financially from a loss of income.
 It can mean so many things for all of us.

 There was overwhelming negative news, worldwide distress and trauma, and some days it was hard to just get up and get moving.
 Personally, I even struggled to get through a new novel since my focus was all over the place.

 With the new year, I think almost all of us are ready to open a new book and move forward.
 Let’s work together to make a plan to get organized!